 As I said before, the tenant has 5 days after being properly served by a complaint for possession to answer or file a motion to dismiss for a defective complaint (or a defective notice, depending on the specific circumstances of your case).
 The tenant may have one or several defenses.
 Examples can include:

-- Unregistered fictitious name of the landlord on the pleadings
+- Unregistered fictitious name of the landlord on the pleadings; or

-That is why it’s important to get your ducks in a row from the very start.
+That is why it’s important to have everything perfectly in order from the very start.
+Winning eviction cases is all about following the rules and setting the case up properly.
 If you fail to serve your tenant properly, or don’t have an actual holdover tenant, then the time, effort, and money invested in an eviction action could all be for nothing.
+And if your tenant hires a lawyer, there can be real problems as the landlord tenant statutes allow for prevailing party fees.

 Holdover Evictions – Final Thoughts

-If you have any questions or would like to discuss your case with me I can be reached at (941) 882-4367 or firstname.lastname@example.org.
+If you are a landlord in Sarasota, Charlotte, or Manatee County, and would like to discuss your eviction case with me I can be reached at (941) 882-4367 or firstname.lastname@example.org.